 - The type and range of effects across the IIA objectives are likely to be similar to those identified in respect of Approaches A, B and C. This approach has broadly positive effects associated with the delivery of homes, services and employment opportunities in accessible locations.
-This approach focuses investment in specific areas, such as trunk road corridors and junctions and is likely to deliver economic growth, although potentially at the expense of wider goals such as social inclusion and reliance on private cars. - Notwithstanding the partial implementation of this approach through the current Local Plan, there is wide-ranging uncertainty associated with its outcomes across a range of measures such as affordable housing in
+This approach focuses investment in specific areas, such as trunk road corridors and junctions and is likely to deliver economic growth, although potentially at the expense of wider goals such as social inclusion and reliance on private cars. - Notwithstanding the partial implementation of this approach through the current Local Plan, there is wide-ranging uncertainty associated with its outcomes across a range of measures such as affordable housing in sustainable locations, renewing urban areas and impacts on landscapes and cultural heritage and in the inefficient use of land.

-Expanding allocated sites South Woodham 500 sustainable locations, renewing urban areas and impacts Ferrers and cultural heritage and in the inefficient use of land.
-Expanding allocated sites West Chelmsford and 500 in total across the two • The approach remains largely untested as a spatial appro east Chelmsford areas The approach remains largery untested as a spatial appro consequently attracts greater uncertainty in implementation Growth along transport Chatham Green, Howe 1,500 in total across one or approaches. corridors Green, Rettendon more of the listed areas approaches.
+Expanding allocated sites South Woodham 500

+Ferrers

+Expanding allocated sites West Chelmsford and 500 in total across the two

+east Chelmsford areas

+Growth along transport Chatham Green, Howe 1,500 in total across one or

+corridors Green, Rettendon more of the listed areas

 Common